Paul Buckmaster: Film work

 Later, the film's director Nicolas Roeg decided not to use the recordings but rather existing songs as the soundtrack for the movie.

 In 1995 Buckmaster composed, orchestrated, conducted and produced the original score to Terry Gilliam's 12 Monkeys.
 He also composed the score for the 1997 film Most Wanted.

 Personal life

-Buckmaster had two siblings, Rosemary and Adrian.
+Buckmaster had two siblings, a sister and a brother.
 He married Diana Lewis in 1970; they divorced three years later.
-From a relationship with Rosalie Van Leer, he had a son, Banten.
-Buckmaster died on 7 November 2017, aged 71, in Los Angeles from undisclosed causes.
+From a relationship with Rosalie Van Leer, he had a son.
+Buckmaster died in Los Angeles on 7 November 2017, aged 71, from undisclosed causes.

 Awards

 Buckmaster won the 2002 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for his work on American rock band Train's 2001 single "Drops of Jupiter".